jvale03/MusicDownloader/README.md

 in the `function_patterns` variable of the `get_throttling_function_name` method in the `cipher.py` file.

-Use the following link to extract links from a YouTube playlist: `https://cable.ayra.ch/ytdl/playlist.php`
+Use the following link to extract links from a YouTube playlist: [YouTube URL Extractor](`https://cable.ayra.ch/ytdl/playlist.php`)